-Object or Page Action Group 1 Action Group 2 Action Group 3 Action Group 4 Action Group 5 Action Group 6 Search Results 1.
-New, 2.
-Sort Salesforce Today-Main Page Quick actions in the order defined on the global publisher layout Salesforce Today-Mobile Calendar Event 1.
+Object or Page Action Group 1 Action Group 2 Action Group 3 Action Group 4 Action Group 5 Action Group 6 are inherited from the Quick Actions in the Salesforce Classic Publisher section of the global publisher layout.
+Related List (for standard objects) 1.
+New Salesforce Today-Main Page Quick actions in the order defined on the global publisher layout Salesforce Today-Mobile Calendar Event 1.
 Quick Message, 2.
 Join Conference Call, 3.
 Map Remaining quick actions from the Quick Actions in the Salesforce Classic Publisher section.
-If that section isn't customized, remaining quick actions are inherited from the Quick Actions in the Salesforce Classic Publisher section of the global publisher layout.
+If that section isn't customized,

-Object or Action Action Action Action Action Action Page Group 1 Group 2 Group 3 Group 4 Group 5 Group 6 Task 1.
+Object or Page Action Group 1 Action Group 2 Action Group 3 Action Group 4 Action Group 5 Action Group 6 remaining quick actions are inherited from the Quick Actions in the Salesforce Classic Publisher section of the global publisher layout.
+Task 1.
 Edit Comments, 2.
 Change Date, 3.
 Change Status, 4.
 Change Priority 5.
 Edit Remaining quick actions from the Quick Actions in the Salesforce Classic Publisher section.
-If that section isn't customized, remaining quick actions are inherited from the Quick Actions in the Salesforce Classic Publisher section of the global publisher layout.
-Standard Chatter actions aren't supported.
-Custom buttons that are supported in Salesforce1, in the order defined on the page layout.
+If that section isn't customized, remaining quick actions are inherited from the Quick Actions in the Salesforce Classic Custom buttons that are supported in Salesforce1, in the order defined on the page layout.
 Remaining standard buttons that are supported in Salesforce1, in the order defined on the page layout.